AbhiXverse/Solidity-journey/Day 06/Solidity Notes.md

 2. uint16 (0 to 65,535)
     - best for medium size numbers
     - use when you're sure that values are within this range and want to save space
-    - e.g: Year, percentage values,
+    - e.g: Year, percentage values, item counts etc

 3. uint32 (0 to ~18.4 quintillion)
-    -
+    -  best for medium counters
+    -  use when you're sure that values are within this range and want to save space
+    - e.g: game score, short duration timers etc

+4. uint64 ()